MSN in APRN – PMHNP

 The advanced nursing degree is the basis for RNs moving into APRN positions.
 Regent’s Master of Science in Nursing – APRN degree will prepare you to specialize for Adult Gerontology Clinical Nurse Specialist (AG CNS) or Mental Health Nurse Practitioner (PMHNP).
 Both areas are expected to grow substantially in the coming years.

 According to the Commission on Collegiate Nursing Education (CCNE), “Students must have the opportunity to practice and develop clinical/practice competencies that are appropriate for the degree level and for the role, population focus, and/or area for which they are being prepared.”
-[3] All MSN concentrations, starting in Fall 2022, will require a minimum of 500 direct care practicum hours related to the population/specialty of the MSN concentration.
+[3] The amount of hours expected varies based on specialization.

 The exam that you will need to take depends on which specialization you seek to master.
 Several organizations offer the exams necessary to meet this requirement.
 The exams require a thorough knowledge of the subject matter studied during the degree program and insight gained from the clinical practice hours.